BobAtParticular/NServiceBus.DispatchDomainEventsViaBehavior/README.md

-# NServiceBus.UniformSessionBehavior
+# NServiceBus.DispatchDomainEventsViaBehavior
-Uses UniformSession with a behavior to perform sends/publishes from a domain event stack
+Uses UniformSession with a behavior to perform sends/publishes from a domain event queue